dstarr/learn-redux/README.md

-# redux-demo
+# ps-routes-redux

-A project for me to use when demoing redux.
+A project for use when demoing redux.

 Includes React Router 4.